floriandorau/http-checker/README.md

 npm install -g @floriandorau/http-checker
 ```

-After installation it you can execute in your terminal via `http-checker`.
+After installation it you can execute `http-checker` in your terminal.

 ### From source